Program content and Continuing Education hours provided by Being Well, Inc.

 Beginning March 20, 2021 and ongoing.
 Following that dates, it can be utilized as a self-paced, on-demand program that can be started and completed at any time.
 Once you have paid in full, you have lifetime access to the program materials.

 Once you complete the program you’ll need to pay the $50 administrative fee.
 Then, you will need to complete the Being Well, Inc. CE Request form and Post Test.

 A passing score on the post-test is 80% (or more) correct answers.
 You need a passing score to receive Continuing Education hours.
 If you do not receive a passing score, Being Well, Inc. will notify you via email, and you can take the post-test again.

-After you receive a passing score on the post-test, Being Well, Inc. will send you a CE Certificate via e-mail within two weeks.
+After you receive a passing score on the post-test, you will receive the CE Certificate immediately.

-There is no conflict of interest or commercial support for the Strong Heart Relationship Program.
+There is no conflict of interest or commercial support for the Strong Heart Relationship Series.